Home » Easy » repurposed pallet coffee cup rack

 Repurposed Pallet Coffee Cup Rack

-I seriously can’t remember when I’ve been so excited to show you a project!
-Hoping you love this repurposed pallet coffee cup rack as much as I do!
+I can’t remember when I was so excited to show you a project!
+I’m hoping you love this repurposed pallet coffee cup rack as much as I do!
 I sure did have fun making it.

 By the way, would you believe this is my very first pallet project?
 I set the pallet up on my jawhorse so I could sand the boards.
-Realizing that some of it is in pretty bad shape, I decide that it might be best if I take it apart and sort of reconfigure it.
+Realizing that some of it was in pretty bad shape, I decided that it might be best to take it apart and reconfigure it.

-I have this great new tool, called a Deck Wrecker.
-I got it off of Amazon.
-Actually I bought it to help me dismantle old fence sections.
+I have this great new tool called a Deck Wrecker.
+I got it from Amazon.
+Actually, I bought it to help me dismantle old fence sections.
 Using it on this small pallet was so darn easy!

-I removed the nails and saved them, so I can keep the pallet’s integrity when I reassemble it.
+I removed the nails and saved them so I could keep the pallet’s integrity when I reassembled it.
 I trimmed the boards down to about 36”, removing both original ends on each board.

 After sanding the boards again on all sides and edges, I gave them a coat of Minwax Dark Walnut on all sides.